LarisaShatil/Event-Booster/README.md

+💪Command project at GoIt.

+In the Event Booster project were used 🎯: parcel, sass, hadlebars, pnotify, lodash, tui-pagination, etc.

-Command project at GoIt.
-September, 23, 2021
+🗓 September, 23, 2021